IP-CAM/Edit-robots.txt/README.md

 # Edit-robots.txt

-## Редактор Robot.txt - модуль для редактирования robots.txt в Opencart (ocStore) прямо из админки.
+## Robot.txt Editor - a module for editing robots.txt in Opencart (ocStore) right from the admin area.

-Если файла нет (как на оригинальном Opencart'е к примеру), он его создаст. При необходимости,  можно заполнить данными из файла robots.txt сборки ocStore соответствующей версии.

-Устанавливается в модули, vQmod'а не требует, никакие файлы не перезаписывает.

-*Распространяется:* ***«как есть» (as is)***
+If the file does not exist (as on the original Opencart for example), it will create it.
+If necessary, you can fill in the data from the robots.txt file of the ocStore assembly of the corresponding version.

+Installed in modules, does not require vQmod, does not overwrite any files.

+* Distributed: * *** "as is" (as is) ***

-*Версия Opencart (ocStore):* ***1.5, 2.1, 2.2, 2.3, 3.0***
+* Opencart version (ocStore): * *** 1.5, 2.1, 2.2, 2.3, 3.0 ***

-*Установка:*
+* Installation: *

-- Для версии Opencart 2.x, 3.0 - стандартная через Установку дополнений (через встроенный Ocmod).
+- For Opencart 2.x, 3.0 - standard via Add-ons Installation (via built-in Ocmod).

-- Для версии Opencart 1.5 — просто загрузите содержимое upload из архива 1.5.x.gixoc.editrobots.zip в корень сайта.
+- For Opencart 1.5 - just upload the upload content from 1.5.x.gixoc.editrobots.zip archive to your site root.
+-